Arik Roper

-Roper's work encompasses a spectrum of design and distinct style, ranging from graphic black and white illustration, to meticulous lettering and logo design, to rich abstract psychedelic color and landscapes that often seem to exist in their own universe.
-The imagery springs from the depths of a fertile imagination, invoking psychedelic visions, ancient dreams, and idyllic natural environments.
-With an interest in mythology, consciousness, psychology, religion and other timeless subjects, Roper mixes the light and the dark within his art to reveal imagery which is at once strangely unique, distantly familiar and always soaked with an earnestly fantastic aesthetic.
+Roper's work encompasses a spectrum of visual styles, including graphic black-and-white illustration, lettering and logo design, abstract psychedelic color and landscapes based compositions.
+His art is frequently inspired by his interest in mythology, consciousness, psychology, religion and other timeless subjects.
+Roper mixes the light and the dark within his art to reveal imagery characterized by highly detailed compositions and repeated symbolism and imagery.

 His book, Mushroom Magick (Abrams, 2009), is a vividly surreal collection of exotic fungal species from around the world.
 His art has also appeared in books such as De Gotham City a Metropolis by French Paper Art Club, Juxtapoz New Contemporaries, and Revisionaries: A Decade of Art in Tokion, Appendix N, and Taschen's Plant Magick.
 His collected art book Vision of the Hawk: The Art of Arik Moonhawk Roper was published by Strange Attractor Press in 2023.